HQSquantumsimulations/struqture/documentation/src/container_types/operators_hamiltonians_and_systems.md

 # Hamiltonians and HamiltonianSystems

 Hamiltonians are hermitian equivalents to Operators, and HamiltonionSystems are the hermitian equivalents to Systems.
-The operator products for hamiltonian and hamiltonian systems are hermitian, meaning that the term is stored, as well as its hermitian conjugate.
-Also, in order for the hamiltonian to be hermitian, any operator product on the diagonal of the matrix of interactions must be real.
+The operator products for Hamiltonian and Hamiltonian systems are hermitian, meaning that the term is stored, as well as its hermitian conjugate.
+Also, in order for the Hamiltonian to be hermitian, any operator product on the diagonal of the matrix of interactions must be real.

-The hamiltonians and hamiltonian systems in struqture are
+The Hamiltonians and Hamiltonian systems in struqture are

 * `SpinHamiltonian`
 * `SpinHamiltonianSystem`